yyqbb/Suicide-Rates-Study/README.md

 # Suicide-Rates-Study

 Kia ora!
-Here you'll find relevant files for this suicide rates study.
-We will be modelling suicides per 100000 people in 4 OECD countries (New Zealand, South Korea, US and Netherlands) based on multiple socoioeconomic factors.
+Here you'll find relevant files for Luka, Robbie, Amir and Yaquub's 2022 DATA201 Group Project - Modelling suicides per 100000 people in 4 OECD countries (New Zealand, South Korea, US and Netherlands) based on multiple socoioeconomic factors.

 This is a public project, if you have any predictors that you think contribute significantly to predicting suicides, you're welcome to use our data as a base for your model.